tamaracvjetkovic/code-evaluator/README.md

 ---

-This was a project for qualifying for the JetBrains internship 2024.

 The ``goal`` of the project was to:
 - implement an efficient way to scan a large number of .java files,
 - evaluate and analyze the complexity of the methods/functions,